-(As seen in Table MA-10.7, the highest-rated need is for rental housing for more affordable single-family new construction, followed by the construction of new affordable rental housing and senior housing).
+As seen in Table MA-10.5, the highest-rated need is for more affordable single-family new construction, followed by the construction of new affordable rental housing and senior housing.
 This sentiment is echoed by work group and stakeholder sentiments, with the need for more housing options and housing for seniors with the aging population in Prince Willaim.